sherlock-audit/2025-06-notional-exponent-judging/README.md

 ### Mitigation

 _No response_

+## Discussion

+**T-Woodward**

+Lido-specific issues are not in scope for this audit.

+Regarding an external protocol getting compromised - we would have multiple avenues available to get at stuck funds.
+We could upgrade the impacted vault and/or wrm.
+For applicable wrms we could also call rescueTokens.

+It's not worth the risk of implementing a bunch of complex logic to allow for a user to finalize and redeem one but not both of his withdraw requests.

 # Issue M-22: Setup with `asset = WETH` and a Curve pool that contains Native ETH will lead to a loss for the users